Ultimate Douglas Real Estate Investing Guide for 2026

 Economy

 The median household income in Douglas is .
-The state’s citizenry has a median household income of , whereas the United States’ median is .
+Across the state, the household median amount of income is , and all over the nation, it's .

-This corresponds to a per person income of in Douglas, and for the state.
-Per capita income in the US stands at .
+This corresponds to a per person income of in Douglas, and throughout the state.
+Per capita income in the country is registered at .

 All in all, the poverty rate in Douglas is .
-The state’s numbers reveal an overall rate of poverty of , and a related review of the nation’s statistics records the US rate at .
+The state's figures disclose a combined rate of poverty of , and a similar study of national figures reports the nationwide rate at .

 Economy Quick Stats